20.4 Manifold learning

 20.4.9 Laplacian eigenmaps (Spectral embeddings)

-The key idea of Laplacian eigenmaps is to find a low-dimensional representation of data in which the weighted distances between a datapoint and its KK nearest neighbors are minimized.
+The key idea of Laplacian eigenmaps is to find a low-dimensional representation of data in which the weighted distances between a datapoint and its nearest neighbors are minimized.

 We put more weight on the first nearest neighbor than the second, etc.